YanhaoZhang/Embedded-Deformation-Graph-for-Winter-School/README.md

 ## EDGraph

 The implementation of EDGraph is in `EDGraph`.
 You can run `./EDGraph/main_edgraph3D.m` using Matlab, and see how the ear of a bunny is deformed according to the given control points.

-The slides of the tutorial will also be uploaded in `document` soon.
+You can run `./EDGraph/main_edgraph3D_aorta.m`  to practice the ED Graph using a segmented mesh presenting part of the aorta.

+Don't forget to switch the grid_size in `EDGraph3D.m`.
+It controls the grid size when down sampling for the ED nodes.

 ## Aortic 3D Reconstruction